AbstractBorderStudio/CI2024_lab2/README.md

 - Then, choose the nearest neighbor;
 - Repeat until we cover all the cities.

-The only thing I added was a cycle to optimize the distance and get the optimum.
+The only thing I added was a <u>cycle to optimize the distance and get the optimum</u>.

 ```py
 EPOCHS = 1000